craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Heritages.md

 People with a heavy Dwarven heritage find themselves in possession of a dense and hard biology.
 The origins of Dwarven people on Alaturmen are not exactly common knowledge, but some know that certain groups of Elven settlers carved Dwarves from stone nearly immediately after their arrival by request of their sires using specialized equipment.

-- You may live up to 180 years.
+- *Age* You may live up to 180 years.
-- You may weigh anywhere from 100 to 200 pounds.
+- *Weight* You may weigh anywhere from 100 to 200 pounds.
 - You may be anywhere from 3 to 5 feet tall.
 Your size is Medium.
 - Your base walking speed is 30 feet per round.
 - You have advantage on saving throws against effects that charm, paralyze, or deal poison damage.